1. Purpose, Scope, and Organization

 5.1.
 Data Classification

 Hostragon maintains the following classes and processing rules of customer data.
-For each data class, the Hostragon security and development teams must provision and dedicate specific information systems in Google Cloud Platform to store and process data of that class, and only data of that class, unless otherwise explicitly stated throughout Section 5.
+For each data class, the Hostragon security and development teams must provision and dedicate specific information systems to store and process data of that class, and only data of that class, unless otherwise explicitly stated throughout Section 5.
 For all classes of customer data, the corresponding systems may store and process data items needed to keep each customer’s data properly segmented, such as Hostragon customer identifiers.

 Customer Contact Data - This is contact data about Hostragon customers and customer agents.